MV Asterix: Design

 The vessel also has a container bay for protection of the containers while in transit.
 The ship has a double hull, a feature that the previous Protecteur class did not have and prevented them from operating outside of international waters.

 A retractable thruster at the bow was added for additional maneuverability and redundancy.
 The extra thruster allows for dynamic positioning and improved station-keeping in Asterix.

 For mission purposes the ship has rooms for crew and medical/hospital facilities for humanitarian missions, along with humanitarian and disaster relief capabilities.
 There is an area to treat and process evacuees and survivors; a large medical ward divided into two areas capable of treating up to 60.
 The ship also provides room for 350 in emergency situations.

 Asterix, post-conversion, is able to operate up to eight smaller boats with quick launch and recovery capability.

 Asterix has two aircraft hangars planned for two embarked CH-148 Cyclone helicopters, but big enough to hold CH-147F Chinook helicopters, as well as a landing deck capable of handling the largest helicopters.
 The ship is crewed by 36 civilian personnel and up to 114 military personnel, with a 67-person detachment specifically aboard for replenishment duties.

 Due to the civilian nature of her design, Asterix is limited in her ability to survive damage sustained in combat (because of less compartmentalization and redundancy of systems compared to military design ships), and is lacking military-grade radars.
 The ship also lacks any installed self-defense weapons systems, although there are provisions should the need arise.
 These two issues prevent the ship from being deployed to hazardous combat areas.
+However, Asterixs design incorporates the ability to be upgraded: if required to enter a higher-threat environment, the necessary self-defence weaponry and sensors could be rapidly installed to harden the vessel, and like similar auxiliary support vessels will rely on allied military escorts for defense.

 In 2023, Federal Fleet Services acquired and installed a pioneering multi-domain command-and-control system to detect, monitor and intercept aerial and surface threats.